Israel’s army says the bodies of 3 more hostages killed on Oct 7. were recovered overnight from Gaza

-TEL AVIV, Israel (AP) — The bodies of three more hostages killed on Oct 7. were recovered overnight from Gaza, Israel's army said Friday.
+TEL AVIV, Israel (AP) — The bodies of three more hostages killed on Oct 7. were recovered overnight from Gaza, Israel's army said Friday, as the top United Nations court prepares to rule on whether Israel must halt its military operations and withdraw from the enclave.

 The bodies of Hanan Yablonka, Michel Nisenbaum, and Orion Hernandez were found and their families have been notified.
 The army said they were killed on the day of the attack at the Mefalsim intersection and their bodies were taken to Gaza.